Michael A. Ross, a post-denominational, American Jew,

 , Mr. Ross finds meaningful and unusual ways to sing about, to wax poetic, to constructively criticize, and to praise in light of our Commandments.

 Mr. Ross also is author of BostonWalks' The Jewish Friendship Trail Guidebook -

 6 Self-guided Jewish History Walk Tours of Downtown Boston.
 His writings are drawn from a lifetime of Jewish American experiences.

-Here is an example of his poem, Thanks, which considers the gratitude of coming home in the following verses:
+Here is an example of his poem, Liberty and Democracy, Freedom and Responsibility, which considers the ethical responsibilities of all ethnic groups and individuals in a democracy in the following verses: